Arctic Marathon - 25 Oct 2025 (AM24)

 The rock-like columns of Hallgrímskirkja Church loom over the city of Reykjavik, a hip Scandinavian capital which needs little introduction.
 With new Nordic cuisine, excellent shopping, fantastic excursions and an easy relaxed vibe, Reykjavik is one of Scandinavia’s most welcoming and exciting cities.
 Such a bustling capital may feel strange after the remote wilderness of the Arctic!

-After a hearty breakfast, it is time to bid a fond farewell to the Crew and Expedition Team of Ocean Albatros, and descend the gangway back to dry land with memories of the voyage of a lifetime
+After a hearty breakfast, it is time to bid a fond farewell to the crew and expedition team of the Ocean Albatros, and descend the gangway back to dry land with memories of the voyage of a lifetime!

 Download